on-prem/jidoteki-admin-api/README.md

   * View and update network settings
   * View and update application settings
   * Retrieve compressed log files
-  * Retrieve version and changelog of the appliance
+  * Retrieve version and changelog of the system
+  * Reboot the system

 # Requirements